sostheim/lbex/README.md

 Also implied in the ordering above is that only one attempt is made to access the cluster.
 Regardless of which method is used, it is the only method attempted.
 If the selected method fails, then LBEX terminates immediately without attempting any other access.
 Therefore, it is unnecessary to specify more than one access method.

-Finally, the `--service-name` option, allows us to provide a 1:1 mapping of load balancer's to services, should we desire to do so.
+The `--service-name` option allows us to provide a 1:1 mapping of load balancer's to services, should we desire to do so.
 The identified service must still provide the required annotation, `kubernetes.io/loadbalancer-class: loadbalancer-lbex`, but no other services will have their traffic managed by this instance of LBEX regardless of wether or not they supply the identifying annotation.

+The `--service-pool` option allows us to provide affinity to an abstract mapping.
+For example, you could specify `--service-pool=web-server` as means to indicate that all Kubernetes Services that define the 'loadbalancer.lbex/service-pool: web-server' annotation should be managed by this LBEX instance, and any others specifically allocated for that purpose  via this flag.
+Note that, currently, this does not prevent LBEX from providing load balancing for services that define no affinity via the service pool annotation.

 ## Installation on Google Cloud